Plans called off for new Upstate teen group home

 Former members of Freedom Village reacted to Thursday’s decision, including Elizabeth Runge of Summerville.
 She’s part of a group made up of 500 others who she said faced the same intimidation and harsh treatment as she did when she was a teenager.

-“This certainly a victory,” said Runge.
+“This certainly a victory,” Runge said.
 “I do think he made the right step and probably helped a lot of future kids who don’t have to go through what we went through.”

 Bailie said all of the money raised for the Pickens County project will be donated to a state-licensed facilty that serves the needs of at-risk children.